A2-ai/pharos/README.md

 # Pharos

-Pharos is a standalone CLI tool to manage and run pharmaceutical models using various software solutions.
+Pharos is a standalone CLI tool to manage and run pharmaceutical models using various CLI-based Nonlinear mixed effects modeling software solutions.

 Each software solution code will be contained in a sub-package of this repository (eg components/nonmem for nonmem) that you can use directly if you want to use it from Rust.

+Pharos was heavily inspired by (P)erl (S)peaks (N)onmem (PSN) and tries to bring similar functionalities to the CLI, as well as bbr/bbi around additional capabilities for both on the CLI and through R.

+Pharos will also "learn" to talk to other software such as Monolix in 2026 and beyond through a consistent interface, smoothing out the differences between each software solution and providing critical traceability and useability features to all software it wraps.

 ## NONMEM

 [NONMEM](https://en.wikipedia.org/wiki/NONMEM) is the first supported software.
-There is also a R package, [Hyperion](https://github.com/A2-ai/hyperion) wrapping that crate.
+There is also a R package, [Hyperion](https://github.com/A2-ai/hyperion) to interact directly from R.

 All the commands mentioned below have an `--help` flag to see all the available options.